WhatsApp Message Templates

 1200

-If you select Create Blank Template, you will be defining every aspect of the template.
-In either case, you will be taken to the Create a new WhatsApp template section, where you will have to configure all parameters of the template, for the Blank template case.
+If you select Create Blank Template, you define every aspect of the template.
+In either case, the platform takes you to the Create a new WhatsApp template section to configure all template parameters.

-• Personalize: This section allows users to customize the WhatsApp message template by adding a header, body text, footer, and optional buttons.
-Users can input the message content for each language selected, add variables for dynamic text, and preview the message appearance on both iPhone and Android devices.
+• Personalize — You customize the template by adding a header, body text, footer, and optional buttons.
+You input message content per language, add variables for dynamic text, and preview the message on iPhone and Android.